Gaggia Classic Pro Review. Still The Best in 2022?

 Gaggia direct have recently launched the new Classic Pro in the UK in various different colours.

 They’re almost the exact same machine, but with a coloured body.
-I say almost the exact same machine, because the metal the body is made from is zinc coated steel, galvanized steel, vs stainless steel used on the fundamental model.
+I say almost the exact same machine, due to the fact that the metal the body is made from is zinc coated steel, galvanized steel, vs stainless steel used on the basic model.

 One of the things the classic is known for is not rusting.